jgonzalezferrer/diamonds-statistical-regression/notebook.md

     ## data:  model2
     ## BP = 60.618, df = 16, p-value = 4.117e-07

 -   <b>Normality of residuals</b>: Judging by the Normal Q-Q plot, residuals seem to be normally distributed.
 To confirm this hypothesis, the Jarque Bera test has been conducted.
-The test returns a high \(p\)-value, showing that residuals are indeed normal.
+The test returns a high p-value, showing that residuals are indeed normal.
 This condition is now met, in contrast to the first model.

 ``` r
 # Normality.